j-mlo/quiz/README.md

 ## Introduction

 The Holistic Quiz is an interactive front-end website which displays a simple quiz to rate one's health in 4 categories: Excellent, Good, Can Be Improved and Needs Intervention.
-The result determines the category based on the highest answers in that category and lets the user know how they score, as well as, including a number of tips for improving health.
+The result determines the category based on the highest answers in that category and lets the user know how they score, as well as, includes a number of tips for improving health.

 ## User Experience